 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Maryland ADAP.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the District of Columbia ADAP, Maryland ADAP, or Virginia ADAP depending upon where you live.

 Note: To be eligible for the ADAP operating in your state, individuals must meet certain criteria, including proof of state residence and HIV status, low income as defined by the state, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-410-767-6535 for Maryland residents.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 202-671-4815 for DC residents, 1-410-767-6535 for Maryland residents, or 1-855-362-0658 for Virginia residents.